agile-france/site-2013/content/sessions/scrum-performance-workshop.md

 What should you change and what can leave the way it is?
 Every participant will leave this workshop with new inspiration for improving their own organization, starting on Monday morning!

-#### Options

-This workshop can be held in French or English.
-We can defer the decision to session participants.
-My (quite minimal) written materials are in English.